Import reference data

 - Select Deploy on Timestamp from the dropdown list under Movebank attribute.

-- Select the name of the column in your reference data file that contains the deployment start times from the dropdown list under Select date/time column/s.
-Select additional columns if needed, set the timestamp format strings, and define the time zone.
+- Select the name of one or more columns in your reference data file that contain the deployment start times from the dropdown list under Select date/time column/s.

 - When you have entered all the information correctly, hit Save.

-- Repeat the steps for the Deploy off Timestamp attribute.
+- Repeat these steps for the Deploy off Timestamp attribute.

-Use the Movebank Sex attribute to define the sex of the animals based on a column in your reference data file.
+Use the animal sex attribute to define the sex of the animals based on a column in your reference data file.

-- Select the column from your file that contains sex information and clarify which values identify females and males.
+- Select the column from your file that contains sex information and clarify which values identify female, male and unknown.

 - When you are finished, hit Save.